solliancenet/FoundationaLLM_Copilot_Workshop/Lab3/readme.md

 ![OpenAI Assistant](/media/Lab3-8.jpg)

-- **Create an optionalcost center:** This is optional and can be used to track the cost of the agent.
+- **Create an optional cost center:** This is optional and can be used to track the cost of the agent.
 You can create a new cost center and call it `New York Workshop`.

 ![Cost Center](/media/Lab3-9.jpg)